RubixML/ML/README.md

 ---
 ### Basic Introduction
-Machine learning is the process by which a computer program is able to progressively improve performance on a certain task through training and data without explicitly being programmed.
+Machine learning (ML) is the process by which a computer program is able to progressively improve performance on a certain task through training and data without explicitly being programmed.
 There are two types of machine learning that Rubix supports out of the box - *Supervised* and *Unsupervised*.

  - **Supervised** learning is a technique that uses a labeled dataset in which the outcome of each sample has been *labeled* by a human expert prior to training.
 There are two types of supervised learning to consider in Rubix:
 	 - **Classification** is the problem of identifying which *class* a particular sample belongs to.
 For example, one task may be in determining a particular species of flower or predicting someone's MBTI personality type.